guyverhl/store-code/hw1/README.md

 ```

 ## Q2b
-Median value of owner-occupied homes (in 1000$) increases as average number of rooms per dwelling increases and it decreases if percent of lower status population in the area increases.
+The average number of rooms per dwelling (rm) and lower status of the population (Istat) may have impacts on the median value of owner-occupied homes as it rises if the average number of rooms climbs.
+It decreases if lower status population enlarges.

 ![alt text](./results/q2b.png "q2b")
 ```r
 corrplot(cor(df_q2), method = "number", type = "upper", diag = FALSE, number.cex = .7)
 ```

 ## Q2c
+By selecting the all attributes without proportion of non-retail business acres and proportion of owner-occupied units as they are insignificant, all variables are significant based on p-value.
+For example, the regression equation is `medv = 36.34 - 0.11*crim` for crim and `medv = 36.34 + 3.80*rm` for rm.

 ```r
 Call: